Resource Guide for New Immigrants and Refugees in Beaverton

 Welcoming Beaverton Community Partners

 Welcoming Beaverton Partner Gatherings take place quarterly to convene a network of partners actively supporting immigrant welcoming and integration, gather input to direct the city’s work, and explore collective solutions across sectors.
-Anyone is welcome to attend; contact equity@BeavertonOregon.gov for a schedule of upcoming meetings.
+Anyone is welcome to attend; join using the link below, or contact equity@BeavertonOregon.gov for any issues.

 Thank you to our official community partners!